 There have been some variations over the years, including a recent popularity in twelve word stories, but the six word story still remains one of the most popular forms of writing.
 In 2007, The Guardian newspaper asked a variety of contemporary writers to send in their own stories, resulting in this great collection.
 My personal favourite being; ‘Thought love must fade: but no’ by American writer George Saunders.

-I would like to set my readers a challenge, to write a six word story and share it with us at To Be Frank Magazine.
-It can be about absolutely anything and appear in any style you like; we only ask that it is six words long and it is your own work.
+I would like to set my readers a challenge, to write a six word story and share it with me.
+It can be about absolutely anything and appear in any style you like; I only ask that it is six words long and it is your own work.

-Spread the word, and send us your Six Word Stories!
+Spread the word, and send me your Six Word Stories!

 Read the article at tobefrankmagazine.com